 I used vintage books for some tables and printed journals to look like old books.

 The seating chart was a giant storybook.
-I printed the “pages” on wrapping paper from StationeryHQ.com
+I printed the “pages” on custom printed wrapping paper sheets from StationeryHQ.com.

 Used bookmarks for place cards